 They are located on a large island called Saaremaa, which is in the Baltic Sea and part of Estonia.

 Algeria's Amguid Crater is a competitor for best crater on Earth, rivaling the famous Meteor Crater in Arizona.
 It has been well preserved due to its location in the very arid Sahara Desert.

 Best of Africa: Algeria's Amguid Crater

 The crater is a young one, which is why it still looks so good, along with the fact that it is located in a very dry desert area.
-The impact is estimated at less than 100,000 years ago, during the Pleistocene Epoch.
+The impact is estimated at less than 100,000 years ago, during the late Pleistocene Epoch.